rogino/COSCNotes/COSC367/Week 07 Global and Local Search.md

 - Pick children for that element, either a terminal or non-terminal
 - Repeat

-Mutation: pick a random node and replace the subtree with a randomly-generated subtree
+Mutation: pick a random node and replace the subtree with a randomly-generated subtree.

-Crossover: pick a random node in each parent and exchange them
+Crossover: pick a random node in each parent and exchange them.